Travel insurance for Trip Resumption

 Whether the airline lost your luggage, or your purse was stolen, lost bags can happen during travel.
 Did you land in Kathmandu but your bag—packed with your hiking boots and trekking gear—didn’t?

 If your bag doesn’t show up at baggage claim at the same time you do, contact the airline first.
-The next step is to contact Blue Ribbon Bags, which is a non-insurance service that will track and expedite the return of your undelivered baggage by the airline.
-Make sure to have the file reference or record locator number and Property Irregularity Report on hand when you call Blue Ribbon Bags so you can file a lost luggage claim.
-Baggage information and receipts for lost bags and goods are needed to complete the claim.
+If the airline isn’t able to help you locate your lost bag, the second step is to contact the Delayed or Lost Baggage Tracking and Delivery service, which is our non-insurance service partners.
+Make sure to have the file reference or record locator number and Property Irregularity Report on hand when you call so you can file a lost luggage claim.

 Sometimes your plans just don’t work out.
 World Nomads travel insurance plans include trip cancellation, trip interruption, and trip delay benefits that may provide reimbursement for your unused, pre-paid, non-refundable expenses up to plan limits.